renathossain/vscode-markdown-runner/README.md

 ### Compiler Configuration

-- Add or modify the entries representing compiler configurations and restart VS Code afterwards.
+- Add or modify the entries representing compiler configurations.
 Each entry consists of an array defining the properties for a specific programming language.
 The array elements represent: [Language Name, File Extension, Compiler Command/Path, Compiled (true/false)].
 You can only add non-compiled languages here.

 ```json
 // Example